crodier/software-blog/_posts/2025-02-23-on-leadership.md

 Start by noting everything positive you find, and thanking everyone for their hard work on the effort.

-Your goal is to encourage what is well done first of all.
+Your goal is to encourage what is well done first.
 This will make for an environment of support for the team you are on, in which people feel safe.
 Safe in the sense of the Crucial Conversations book.
 Without this safety,